kingaj/user_registration/README.md

 prerequest
 ----------
-mysql need to be installed
+Mysql need to be installed
+Need to set mysql properties in application.property file (like db port, username, password)

 CURL Command
 ------------